Kante in decline? Chelsea superstar unable to escape his slump in time for Real Madrid defeat

 If this is the beginning of the end for Kante at Chelsea, though, then it is a sad twist in the story of one of world football's most beloved players.

 Against Madrid, Kante had the lowest passing accuracy of all Chelsea's central midfielders.
-He did not complete a single dribble, win an single tackle, make a single interceptions or make a single clearance.
+He did not complete a single dribble, win a single tackle, make a single interception or make a single clearance.

 In truth, it was a display in keeping with Kante's struggles in recent months, with the France international having not looked himself since returning from knee and groin injuries in the midst of Chelsea's difficult run through the winter.